Gillig Low Floor: Trolleybus

 Gillig partnered with Kiepe Electric to build 45 "NexGen" trolleybuses for the Greater Dayton Regional Transit Authority (RTA); Gillig was responsible for the chassis, based on the Low Floor BRT/CNG, and Kiepe supplied the traction motor, battery, and trolley pole equipment.
-The contract was awarded by RTA in 2013 and the resulting buses featured "in-motion charging", using the trolley wires to charge an on-board battery that provided an off-wire range of up to 20 mi.
+The contract was awarded by RTA in 2013 and the resulting buses featured "in-motion charging," using the trolley wires to charge an onboard battery that provided an off-wire range of up to 20 mi.
 This meant that buses could detour around stalled traffic and the system could be expanded without installing more overhead wire; to facilitate off-wire operation, the driver could move the poles up and down without leaving their seat.
 Four prototypes were supplied in 2014: two used diesel engines to operate off-wire, while the other two used storage batteries.
 The remaining 41 would be equipped with storage batteries; the prototypes would be tested for more than five years before the first of the 41 regular production models arrived in August 2019.
 The final bus was delivered in September 2020.